 In 2003, Rick Simpson created a cannabis oil after three suspicious bumps on his arm turned out to be basal cell carcinoma, a form of skin cancer.
-Simpson had used cannabis to treat medical issues in the past, so he made a cannabis oil to treat his skin cancer topically, applying it to a bandage and leaving the cancerous spots covered for several days.
+Simpson had used cannabis to treat medical issues in the past, so he made a cannabis oil to treat his skin cancer topically, applying it to a bandage and covering the cancerous spots.

 Benefits of RSO

 It’s important to note that there are currently no scientific studies that prove the effectiveness of RSO.
 However, it is mainly used to help treat skin cancer, and many people report that it helps relieve symptoms of other conditions.

 Compared to other forms of cannabis, RSO is great because it’s easy to make, it’s discrete and odorless, and can be taken orally on its own, or mixed with any food.

 For medical patients, it is always recommended to consult your physician before starting any new treatment regimen.
 However, some physicians may be adverse to cannabis as a course of treatment.
 If you decide to use RSO, proceed with caution and at your own discretion.

 Below is a recommended RSO regimen.
 When look for symptom relief for a condition or for medical benefits, for one patient, the goal is to gradually consume 60 grams of Rick Simpson Oil over the course of a 90-day period.

 Week 1: Start with three doses every day

 Each dose should be about the size of half a grain of rice and should be administered once every eight hours (morning, noon, and night); the first dose will be about ¼ drop of RSO.